pfsense/docs/source/config/example-basic-configuration.rst

 Basic Firewall Configuration Example
 ====================================

-This article is designed to describe how pfSense performs rule matching and a basic strict set of rules.
+This article is designed to describe how pfSense® software performs rule matching and a basic strict set of rules.

 Caveats
 -------